Kislovskiy/talks/2023_EuroSciPy/README.md

         with:
           python-version: ${{ matrix.python-version }}
 ```

+TODO: show how to use ACT for GitHub Actions.

 Without even diving deep you could imitatively notice some of awesome things that could help you to increase
 maintainability of your codebase.